 “The most memorable game I covered was the Miners’ victory over TCU.
 It was memorable because of the strategy coach Bobby Dobbs used to win the game.
 He punted deep in his own territory late in the game and the UTEP defense held.
 The Miners won, 13-12 [in 1965],” Sanchez described.
 “The second most memorable game was when Notre Dame came to play.
 It was a frigid afternoon and fans shivered throughout the game, but it sold out within 24 hours of the announcement the Irish were coming.
 Sure enough, the fans filled the stadium despite the weather and Notre Dame won, 33-17 [in 2010].”

-Sanchez is married (Helen) and has four children (Anita, Victor, Daniel, David).
+Sanchez was married (Helen) and had four children (Anita, Victor, Daniel, David).

 He was honored at the Tony the Tiger Sun Bowl on Dec.
 31, 2019.

 4150 Pinnacle Street